Admissions Guidelines

 • Academic preparation

-• Research experience and preparation
+• Research experiences and preparation

-• Commitments to inclusion, diversity, equity, and access
+• Commitments to inclusion, diversity, equity, and access (IDEA)

-• Alignment with the area’s focus and faculty expertise
+• Alignment with the area’s focus, faculty expertise, and faculty availability to accept advisees